 Bitcoin mining is the process by which bitcoins are placed on the market.

-In general, mining requires solving computationally complex puzzles to find a new block to add to the blockchain.
+In general, mining demands to solve computationally complex puzzles to find a new block to add to the blockchain.

 By contributing to the blockchain, transaction records are added and checked throughout the network during mining.